 In addition to benefiting the individual, alternative sentencing offers advantages for the community.
 Alternative sentencing programs cost less than prison, and can save the state up to $58,816 per offender.
 A 2006 UK study indicated that “every dollar spent treating a drug user can save another 10 over the following two years by reducing crime and its costs.”
 A Research Triangle Institute study in New York found that when 150 offenders were diverted to a drug treatment program instead of jail, the state saved over $7 million.
 Other advantages include diverting nonviolent offenders and only using prison space for truly dangerous criminals.

 Finding the Best Court-Approved Recovery Programs

 Research shows that treatment can succeed in reducing drug use and criminal activity.
-Addicts in a treatment setting have the chance to improve their self-esteem and find purpose, instead of being sent to jail where they can be exposed to more substance abuse and criminal thinking patterns.
+Addicts in a treatment setting have the chance to improve their self-esteem and find purpose, instead of being sent to jail where they can be exposed to more substance abuse and criminal patterns.
 Alternative sentencing can help both the offender and the community by treating the causes of addiction rather than simply giving out punishments.
-The results of alternative sentencing give the addict a better chance for long-term recovery, building a stronger family and community, and finding a better quality of life.
+Alternative sentencing gives the addict a better chance for long-term recovery, building a stronger family and community, and finding a better quality of life.

-Genesis Recovery is a preferred facility because it is able to treat men long-term while communicating with probation officers and courts, and facilitating escorts to these appointments.
-It is much more than a chance to avoid or reduce jail time; it is an opportunity to begin anew.
+Genesis Recovery is a preferred facility because it is able to treat men long-term while communicating with probation officers and courts, as well as facilitating escorts to these appointments.
+Treatment here is much more than a chance to avoid or reduce jail time—it is an opportunity to begin anew.